OpenSource-Syndicate/semindex/README.md

 pip install -e .
 ```

-The first run will download the model locally (one-time).
+The first run will download the local semantic model (one-time).
 Afterwards it runs fully offline.

 ### Supported languages